Last update: Jan. 15, 2021

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-Alcohol consumption during pregnancy is associated with delayed Lactogenesis II, onset of copious milk (Rocha 2020).
+Alcohol consumption during pregnancy is associated with a delay in milk production or lactogenesis II.
+(Rocha 2020)

-Some medicinal products containing high concentrations of alcohol as an excipient should be avoided during breastfeeding (Nice 2000).
+Some medications containing high concentrations of alcohol (Agua del Carmen, Denubil) as an excipient should be avoided during breastfeeding.
+(Nice 2000)

 See below the information of this related product: